Welcome to today's edition of the Rush 24-7 podcast.

 And I appreciate speaking with you.

-100 million people, because there are more than one person on most policies.
+100 million people, because they're more than one person on most policies.

-Because you're gonna have some small, like he said, uh some small and large businesses are just gonna offload their coverage to these exchanges.
+So you've got 80 million policies that are going to be canceled or, well, just canceled because you're going to have some small, like he said, some small and large businesses are just going to offload their coverage to these exchanges.

 And so you could end up here, some total, 160 million people who are going to learn next year that their insurance no longer exists.